Art & Science of Driving Begins Here

 Dellis Motorsports Resume (click)

-Dellis’ on-camera experience allows him to comfortably explain the purpose of providing instruction to your new customers and media alike.
+Dellis’ on-camera experience allows him to comfortably explain the purpose of providing instruction to you.

 Proven Track Record — Dellis’ high-performance driving instruction dates back to the mid-’80s when he taught Police Pursuit Driving at the Bobby Rahal TrackTime Driving Schools.
 Prior to that, he taught full-time at Skip Barber Racing Schools.